rerun-io/rerun/rerun_js/web-viewer/README.md

 - A WebSocket connection to the SDK opened via the [`serve`](https://www.rerun.io/docs/reference/sdk-operating-modes#serve) API

 If `rrd` is not set, the Viewer will display the same welcome screen as <https://app.rerun.io>.
+This can be disabled by setting `hide_welcome_screen` to `true` in the options object of `viewer.start`.

+⚠ It's important to set the viewer's width and height, as without it the viewer may not display correctly.
+Setting the values to empty strings is valid, as long as you style the canvas through other means.

 For a full example, see https://github.com/rerun-io/web-viewer-example.
 You can open the example via CodeSandbox: https://codesandbox.io/s/github/rerun-io/web-viewer-example